mariopce/TestAndroidPerformaceAdvices/README.md

 Based on https://www.youtube.com/watch?v=b6zKBZcg5fk

-I don't like when someone say about optimization and don't benchmarks/ mesure what say.
+I don't like when someone say about optimization and don't mesure what say.
 Because of that I say check.

-Maybe my benchmarks are not so super profecional,but give me more or less  information which algorithm is faster.
+Maybe my benchmarks are not so super profecional,but give me more or less information about which algorithm is faster.

 @JakeWharton said that this algotithm should be faster